IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 ### <a id="itemRender-mvc-description-run-time"></a>Description

-This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event at run-time using the ASP.NET MVC wrapper.
+This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events) event at run-time using the %%ProductNameMVC%%.

 ### <a id="itemRender-mvc-code-run-time"></a>Code